BRIDEBOOK

 Turning Insight into Impact

-As a UX/UI Designer, I worked alongside a senior designer and cross-functional stakeholders to address Bridebook’s shift from a venue-centric product to a broader “Venue to Supplier” (VTS) planning journey.
-The goal was to help couples stay engaged beyond the venue stage and make it easier to discover relevant suppliers at the right moment.
+As a UX/UI Designer, I worked alongside a senior designer, PM, and cross-functional stakeholders to address Bridebook’s shift from a venue-centric product to a broader “Venue to Supplier” (VTS) planning journey.

 I was responsible for key parts of the UX groundwork and early product direction, contributing to several experience improvements: